 Boris Johnson And Conservative Party Win Large Majority In U.K. Parliament

-British voters have delivered a stunning victory to Prime Minister Boris Johnson and his Conservative Party, giving the champion of Brexit a large majority in the House of Commons and the support he needs to take the United Kingdom out of the European Union in January.
+British voters delivered a stunning victory to Prime Minister Boris Johnson and his Conservative Party in Thursday's general election, giving the Brexit backer a large majority in the House of Commons and the support he needs to take the United Kingdom out of the European Union in January.

+"The Conservatives picked up 47 seats," NPR's Frank Langfitt reports from London.
+"This is the biggest majority since Margaret Thatcher's win in 1987."

 With almost all results in, the BBC projects that Conservatives will win an absolute majority of 78 seats in the 650-seat chamber, giving Johnson a firm mandate to form the next government.
 Johnson has been prime minister since July following the resignation of his predecessor, Theresa May, and called early elections in a gamble that he has won handily.

+Britain's exit from the EU has been stalled for months, as Johnson, like May before him, has been unable to marshal support in Parliament for exit terms brokered with European officials.

+"I will put an end to all that nonsense," Johnson said on Friday, "and we will get Brexit done on time, by the 31st of January."

-Speaking to supporters Friday morning, Johnson said the results mean "getting Brexit done is now the irrefutable, irresistible, unarguable decision of the British people."
+Speaking to supporters Friday morning, Johnson said the election results mean "getting Brexit done is now the irrefutable, irresistible, unarguable decision of the British people."

-The opposition Labour Party suffered its worst defeat in decades, losing at least 59 seats.
+The opposition Labour Party suffered its worst defeat in more than 80 years, losing at least 59 seats.
 Party leader Jeremy Corbyn, although he won re-election in his constituency, announced he will not lead Labour in the next election.

-Corbyn, who sought to remake Britain in a socialist vision of nationalized industries, called for "a process of reflection on this result and on the policies that the party will take going forward."
+"It was a very disappointing night," Corbyn said on Twitter.
+After campaigning on pledges to remake Britain in a socialist vision of nationalized industries, he called for "a process of reflection on this result and on the policies that the party will take going forward."

+As Johnson celebrated his victory Friday, the announcement of final results was held up only by the difficulty of retrieving ballot boxes from far-flung polling places such as the Isles of Scilly off the southwestern coast, where boats had been unable to traverse stormy seas late Thursday.

+St Ives votes, the final #GeneralElectionResults, are on their way to be counted after boats were finally able to travel following a storm.— Edd Dracott (@EddDracott) December 13, 2019

 Since the 2016 national referendum in which a narrow majority voted to take Britain out of the European Union, Parliament has repeatedly rejected proposed exit agreements negotiated with the EU.
 The political dysfunction led Johnson to call early elections in hopes it would give him the majority he needed to pass a plan for Brexit.